 New Treatment for Blood Clot in Leg

-Recently, Turkish health care INVAMED-RD Global developed a deep vein thrombosis treatment designed to quickly dissolve the clot.
+Recently, Turkish medical device manufacturer INVAMED-RD Global developed a deep vein thrombosis treatment designed to quickly dissolve the clot.
 Instead of relying on prescription medications, their technology uses three internal access points and an active tip to targets clots directly.

 Once the tech gets near your clot, that tip softens up the clot with strong rotational movements, making it easier to dissolve.
 Then, it delivers a combination of a thrombolytic medication and a contrast agent, finishing the job at a faster rate than traditional treatment options.